Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

 \subsection{Conclusion}

-Here we have fabricated Josephson junctions with topological insulator weak links using self-formed superconductors to provide good interface transparency while minimizing damage to the TI.
+In this work, we fabricate Josephson junctions with topological insulator weak links using a self-formed superconductor to provide good interface transparency while minimizing damage to the TI.
 We observe suppression of the first and third Shapiro steps under low power and low frequency RF excitation, a hallmark of the fractional AC Josephson effect consistent with the existence of Majorana bound states: topologically protected gapless Andreev bound states.
-To the best of our knowledge, our data are inconsistent with topologically trivial sources for the suppression of Shapiro steps and present the strongest evidence to date of $4\pi$~periodicity aside from that in 2D HgTe quantum wells.
+To the best of our knowledge, our data are inconsistent with topologically trivial sources for the suppression of Shapiro steps and present the strongest evidence to date of $4\pi$~periodicity in a 3D TI-based Josephson structure.

-Yet difficulty of obtaining reproducible results between devices and the lack of suppression of odd Shapiro steps in devices with hybrid Al/Pd-Te superconductors cast doubt upon such an interpretation.
-More work is needed to understand how the structure of the S/TI interface influences Andreev spectra and whether observations of suppressed Shapiro steps reflect $4\pi$ periodicity or its mimicry by other nonequilibrium effects.
-Provision of full data sets, with commentary but not post-selection, is needed for the community to reach reliable conclusions regarding the existence of Majorana modes.
+Yet difficulty of obtaining results that are reproducible between devices and that precisely match simulation raises questions for such an interpretation.
+More work is needed to understand how the structure of the S/TI interface influences Andreev spectra and to confirm that observations of suppressed Shapiro steps reflect $4\pi$ periodicity rather than its mere mimicry.
+Provision of full data sets without post-selection, as we have done here, is needed for the community to reach reliable conclusions regarding the existence of Majorana modes.